 A Real Foreclosure Negotiation With the Bank

-This is a step-by-step through an actual negotiation process where the author, James Kimmons, was representing a buyer dealing with a bank for a foreclosure property.
-This bank purchased the loan in a package separate from the original lender, or at least the one holding it when the default happened.
+This step-by-step, real life negotiation process details the experience of a buyer dealing with a bank for the purchase of a foreclosure property.
+The bank bought the loan in a package separate from the original lender—or at least the one who had been holding it when the default occurred.

-At times during the negotiations, which took a little over a week and a half, Kimmons was frustrated with the bank's seeming intentional disregard of the problems of the home they were trying to unload.
+The negotiations took a little over a week and a half, and the bank seemed to intentionally disregard the problems of the home they were trying to unload.
 But, in the end, the buyer triumphed because they didn't quit and took all factors into consideration.

-- The bank was very clear in all their documents that they know nothing and make no representations as to the condition, and will pay for no repairs.
+The bank was very clear that it would make no representations as to the condition, and it would not pay for any repairs.

 The buyer received some initial ballpark estimates for the septic work before they made the first offer.
-There were no other offers out there, though the home was being shown a bit.
-It was in surprisingly good condition, requiring the addition of a heater for immediate occupancy if the septic was right.
-Let's walk through the process with the basic main points and items of importance:
+There were no other offers on the table at the time, although the home was being shown a bit.
+It appeared to be in surprisingly good condition, requiring the addition of a heater for immediate occupancy if the septic was right.

-Those were the highlights of the offer, and it was pretty bold, as the home is a steal at the full asking price, even if the septic must be replaced after closing at the buyer's expense.
-However, this person did not have the cash to do that, so it needed to be done by the seller or at least financed in the price.
+The home was a steal at the full asking price, even if the septic had to be replaced after closing at the buyer's expense.
+But the buyer didn't have sufficient cash to do that, so it had to be done by the seller or it at least had to be financed into the price.

 Items of Contention

-- Bank wanted a closing date too soon to guarantee the variance could be approved and the septic installed before closing, and they wanted $100/day from the buyer if we went past that date "at no fault of the seller."
+The bank wanted a closing date too soon to guarantee that the variance could be approved in time and the septic installed before closing.
+It wanted $100 a day from the buyer if he went past that date "at no fault of the seller."

-Kimmons' negotiations centered around the sale price, septic cost, survey/closing costs, and the $100/day damages clause with the short period until closing.
-Every counter from Kimmons' asked for more and to remove any payment of damages if the buyer couldn't get the items done in time due to delays at the county.
+Negotiations centered around the sale price, the septic cost, the survey/closing costs, and the $100-a-day damages clause with the short period until closing.
+Every counter from the buyer asked for more and to remove any payment of damages if the buyer couldn't get these items completed in time due to delays at the county.

-In the end, it took some creativity to get the deal done, but Kimmons got the deal done.
-Here's the way he made the final counter, and the bank came back with an OK on it:
+In the end, it took some creativity to get the deal done, but it got done.
+The buyer made a final counteroffer and the bank came back with an OK on it.

-By sending the final counter to the bank with the sale price increased from $112,000 with almost no other concessions, Kimmons got the bank to take the deal and shell out $12,000.
-That's a net selling price of $108,500, but the buyer won't need any more cash than the 20% for down payment and other closing costs.
-It's a great deal for the client, who'll close on a home ready to live in with about $50k+ in immediate equity.
+That's a net selling price of $108,500, but the buyer wouldn't need any cash other than the 20% for the down payment and other closing costs.
+It was a great deal for the buyer, who would close on a home that was move-in ready $50,000-plus in immediate equity.

 The point is to never quit with a bank.
 As long as they keep coming back with counter-offers, you do the same.
 At some point, you'll make a deal, and it might be better than you ever expected.